 IMPORTANT SAFETY THINGS:

-What safety measures should I take when burning The Blackened Teeth's candle?
+What safety measures should I take when burning The Blackened Teeth's candles? (and candles in general)

 It is vital that you follow these safety tips when lighting your candle: